 If you’re after a rich and hearty winter warmer, with a kick of spice and a comforting creaminess, this slow braised beef and squash curry is the recipe for you.
+Cook a batch and you’ll feed 4 hungry people, or scale it up – it freezes very well.

 Slow cooking fatty cuts of beef allows them to break down, with their fats caramelising and adding a richness to the curry.
 This recipe takes that concept, and adds warming, satisfying squash and a range of Indian spices.